-This indicator comes on when you turn the ignition switch to ON (II) with the headlight switch off and the parking brake set.
+This indicator comes on when you turn the ignition switch to the ON (II) position with the headlight switch off and the parking brake set.
 It should go off if you turn on the headlights or release the parking brake.
 If it comes on at any other time, it means there is a problem with the DRL.
 There may also be a problem with the high beam headlights.

-CRUISE Cruise Control Indicator
+Cruise Control Indicator